comaps/website/content/download/index.md

             - Community-Driven
 ---

-We're working on getting the first app releases out soon, please stay tuned!
+The first app release is available on F-Droid now!
+And we are working on publishing in the Google Play Store and iOS App Store as well, please stay tuned!